espocrm/documentation/docs/development/how-to-start.md

 3. Install [Composer](https://getcomposer.org/doc/00-intro.md) (v2.0 or greater).
 4. Install npm (v8.0 or greater).
 5. Install [Grunt](https://gruntjs.com/installing-grunt).
-6. Run `composer install` if Composer is installed globally (or `php composer.phar install` if locally).
+6. Run `composer install` if Composer is installed globally (or, `php composer.phar install`, if locally).
 7. Run `npm ci`.

 Then you can build by running `grunt`.